epiphyt/impressum/readme.txt

 We are [Epiphyt](https://epiph.yt/en/), your friendly neighborhood WordPress plugin shop from southern Germany.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/impressum)

 == Screenshots ==

 1. Manage your imprint with _Impressum_'s easy to use interface.